akaRemeris/Word2Code/README.md

 # torch_LSTM2LSTM

 ## General description
-Unified implementation of a neural network based on the Transformer architecture.
-The cores of the Transformer's modules are recurrent neural networks, Encoder's backbone is - BiLSTM, and Decoder's backbone is - LSTM.
-The connection between modules is established through the mechanism of additive attention.
+Unified implementation of a neural network based on Transformer architecture.
+Cores of the Transformer's modules are recurrent neural networks, Encoder's backbone is - BiLSTM, and Decoder's backbone is - LSTM.
+Connection between modules is established through the mechanism of additive attention.
 Original model archetecture including attention mechanism were introdused in [2014 paper](https://arxiv.org/abs/1409.0473), current model implemented based of a [demonstrational Pytorch implementation](https://github.com/bentrevett/pytorch-seq2seq).

-### Input data format description
+### Usage prescription
 <p>
 Model is pretty much ready to deal with any kind of simple seq2seq tasks (MT, abstract summarization, so on).
-You just have to provide your own task specific data and define tokenization functions.
-After training, you may find useful a generation pipeline from generation.py.
+You just have to provide your own task specific data and define tokenization functions in task_specific_utilities.py.
+After training, you may find useful generation pipeline from generation.py.
 </p>